voucherifyio/commerce-tools-integration/README.md

 - 2022-07-26 `v1.0.0` Initial release

 ## Migrations

+### Migration from v3.x.x to v4.x.x
+- if you are using sunrise, update it to version `v.3.0.0` or higher
+- if there exists carts with added coupons, now it will be impossible to remove them properly from cart

 ### Migration from v2.x.x to v3.x.x
 - run `npm i`, because of using new version of Voucherify SDK, which can handle metadata schemas